 Cristina Martin – Sales and Marketing Assistant, Kaleidoscope Films

 Cristina recently joined Kaleidoscope films after having interned for Sony Picture Classics and WestEnd Films during her time doing the course.
 This is the second time Kaleidoscope has hired a BCU student, after Caroline Lichnewsky of the 2014/15 graduate class.

 Kaleidoscope Films is an independent UK distributor and sales agent that has been involved in projects such as Alice Lowe’s “Prevenge” and Bobcat Goldwaithe’s “Willow Creek”.

 Sara Vonk – Sales and Acquisitions Assistant, Truffle Pictures

 Sara joined Truffle Pictures this summer as she completed her masters by practice for BCU.
 She had previously interned at film production company FilmNaition (“Arrival”, “The Big Sick”) during the Cannes Film Festival.

 A brand new company, London-base Truffle Pictures is currently involved in selling the rights to projects such as “The Hippopotamus” (based on the novel by Stephen Fry) and the drama “Mum’s List” (based on the memoir by St John Greene).

-Konstantinos Palyvos – Marketing and Sales Assistant, WestEnd Films
+Konstantinos Palyvos – Acquisitions and Office Assistant, WestEnd Films

 Having interned at IMG Films and Altitude Films, Konstantinos just joined WestEnd Films as their newest hire.